Israeli folk dance class for fun and exercise. Meets Thursdays from 1:30- 4pm.

 Sings and performs Jewish folk, liturgical and modern songs in Hebrew, Ladino and Yiddish.
 New singers are always welcome.
-Sight-reading skill is helpful but not a requirement.
+Sight-reading skill helpful but not required.

-This chorale's primary mission is community outreach, bringing Jewish music from classic to contemporary to senior facilities.
+Chorale's primary mission is community outreach, bringing Jewish music--classic to contemporary--to senior facilities.
 Meets 7:30 p.m.
 Mondays at Beth Am.
-No auditions.
+No auditions required.

-An opportunity to sing in Yiddish, Hebrew, Ladino, Russian, English.
-Group performs at local Jewish events.
-Meets in Palo Alto at 7:30 p.m. most Wednesdays during the school year.
+Yiddish, plus some Hebrew, Ladino, Russian, English songs.
+Adult group performs at local Jewish venues.
+Palo Alto synagogue at 7:30 p.m. most Wednesdays.
+Email re: schedule.

 Over 90 years of singing and performing primarily Yiddish folk music; also Ladino, Hebrew and Russian songs.
 Meets in San Francisco on Tuesday nights.
 All are welcome.